Morton00000/Unsticher/README.md

 ## Output Notes
-The config name location can also be a path then filename to have images go to different locations.
+The config name can also be a filepath then filename to have images go to different locations.

 This filepath will be added to the master output path noted on the first line.